-This meating site is wheelchair accessible.
-The accessible entrance is located at the Municipal Plaza Building/Main Plaza entrance.
-Accessible visitor parking spaces are located at City Hall, 100 Military Plaza, North side.
-Auxiliary aids and services including Deaf interpreters, must be requested forty-eight (48) hours prior the meeting.
-For assistance call the Neighborhood and Housing Services Department at (210) 207-6600 or 711 (Texas Relay Service for the Deaf).
-Close captioning is available on broadcasts of the Council Meeting on cable channel 21-TVSA.
+This meetings it is wheelchair accessible and accessible visitor parking spaces are located in the parking jot adjacent to the building.
+Audilary aids and services, including Deaf interpreters, must be requested forty-eight (48) hours prior to the meeting.
+For assistance call the Neighborhood and Housing Services De-partment at (210) 207-6600 or 711 (Texas Relay Service for the Deaf).